LeoBoticsHub/rslidar_sdk/README.md

 ros2 launch rslidar_sdk start.py
 ```

-Another version of start.py may be used, since it is different on different versios of ROS2.
+Another version of start.py may be used, since it is different on different versions of ROS2.
 For example, elequent_start.py is used instead for ROS2 elequent.